Telecommunications in the Philippines: Martial law developments

-Marcos' Presidential Decree 217 in 1973 mandated all PLDT subscribers to invest in PLDT to raise its equity and finance its expansion program.
+Ferdinand Marcos's Presidential Decree No. 217 in 1973 mandated all PLDT subscribers to invest in PLDT to raise its equity and finance its expansion program.
 This law, known as the Subscribers Investment Plan (SIP) required all PLDT subscribers to buy non-voting shares in the company.
 Mandatory investors held about 85% of the total company equity shares but had no actual power in controlling the company.

 PLDT also had access to international loans from the World Bank.
 These loans assisted PLDT's dominance, and PLDT became the single largest private recipient of foreign loans to the Philippines.

 In 1981, a National Telecommunications Development Plan was released.
 A section of the plan recommended the integration of all private telephone companies under one monopoly.
 Marcos issued a presidential directive to Retelco, PLDT's main competitor in Metro Manila, to merge with PLDT.
 The merger was met with objection by the owners of Retelco, but the merger was continued because Marcos threatened to withdraw the companies' franchises.

 Developments under Aquino

-The Aquino government's policy was two-pronged: it was to increase public spending in underserved or unserved municipalities, and allow entry of new players.
+The Corazon Aquino government's policy was two-pronged: it was to increase public spending in underserved or unserved municipalities, and allow entry of new players.
 In 1987, the DOTC adopted a series of policies aimed at rationalizing the development of the industry.
 This led to the reversal of Marcos' push towards the integration of the telecommunications system under a monopoly.
 It also affirmed that development of the national telcos needs an introduction of competition and regulated entry into the market.
 During the end of Cory's term however, telecommunications was poor but PLDT prevailed with their tactics in maintaining their monopoly.